 Goalkeeper Attributes: Sweeper Keeper Attack

 Preferred Foot: Either

-While I used a traditional Goalkeeper defend for FM13 due to some bugs in regard to his poor positioning, making it easy for the opponent to lob the ball over him, I have reverted to the most natural choice for FM15, the sweeper keeper support.
-(Updated from SK defend from the first published tactic due to his low accuracy in passing, lower mentality and inability or reluctant to rush out).
+While I used a traditional Goalkeeper defend previously, due to some bugs in regard to his poor positioning, making it easy for the opponent to lob the ball over him, I have reverted to the most natural choice for FM20, the sweeper keeper support.

 The sweeper keeper will be part of the build up play acting like the 11th outfield player, but not in the same manner as Manuel Neuer.
 He will act as a pressure reliever for the central defenders and the wide wingbacks when building out of defense.